Advancing insect agriculture through collaboration

 Foundational research that will drive growth of the Insect Agriculture sector

-The CEIF Seminar Series offers regular presentations from researchers and guest lecturers on various aspects of insect agriculture.
-These include discussions of papers in the CEIF Digital Library, presentations by experts, and detailed explorations of CEIF projects.
+The CIBI (formerly CEIF) Seminar Series offers regular presentations from researchers and guest lecturers on various aspects of insect agriculture.
+These include discussions of papers in the CIBI Digital Library, presentations by experts, and detailed explorations of CIBI projects.